Optimizing superconductivity: from cuprates via nickelates to palladates

-This poses the question: What are the optimal conditions for superconductivity in these cuprate-analog transition metal oxides?
+\kh{ While the relevant low energy model for nickelates is still under debate, a boost for scenario (1) was its successful prediction of the superconducting phase diagram \cite{Kitatani2020} prior to experiments~\cite{zeng2020,Li2020} and with \pw{high} accuracy in the light of new, defect-free films \cite{Lee2022}.
+Also some other experiments including, among others, the Hall coefficient, resonant x-ray spectroscopy \cite{Higashi2021} and magneto transport \cite{sun2022evidence} point toward this scenario.
+As for the microscopic origin of high-$T_c$ superconductivity: while spin fluctuations mediate superconductivity in Ref.~\cite{Kitatani2020}, the topic remains highly controversial; many different mechanisms have been proposed \cite{Lee2006,Scalapino2012,Fradkin2015,Keimer2015}.}

+\kh{ The aim of the present paper is hence two-fold: First, we would like to identify the optimal conditions for superconductivity in the Hubbard model building upon recent progress made with diagrammatic extensions of DMFT \cite{Rohringer2018}.
+In particular, we will employ the dynamical vertex approximation (D$\Gamma$A) \cite{Toschi2007}, which accurately describes antiferromagnetic spin fluctuations in the parameter range where numerical quantum Monte-Carlo simulations are still available \cite{Schaefer2021}.
+Second, from a materials point of view we would like to identify cuprate- or nickelate-like materials that promise even higher $T_c$'s.
 One important factor is the interaction strength $U$ and its ratio to the hopping $U/t$.
-On a qualitative level it has been recently found \cite{Sakakibara2019,Kitatani2020} that the interaction strength would be too large in nickelates, preventing higher $T_c$'s and suggesting pressure or compressive strain to enhance $T_{\rm c}$ \cite{cryst12050656}.
-This has already been confirmed experimentally by a record-high $T_{\rm c}>30\,$K for nickelates under a pressure of 12 GPa with no saturation yet discernible \cite{Wang2021}, and also significantly higher $T_{\rm c}$ on a (La,Sr)(Al,Ta)O$_3$ (LSAT) instead of a SrTiO$_3$ substrate \cite{Lee2022}, which induces a compressive strain.
-Theoretically, it is expected that $U/t$ decreases much more dramatically when going from 3$d$ to 4$d$ transition metal oxides, which can be achieved by replacing Ni with Pd.
+On a qualitative level it has been recently found \cite{Sakakibara2020,Kitatani2020} that the interaction strength is too large in nickelates.
+Higher $T_c$'s should thus be possible using compressive strain or pressure \cite{cryst12050656}, confirmed experimentally by a record $T_{\rm c}>30\,$K for nickelates under a pressure of 12 GPa with no saturation yet discernible \cite{Wang2021}.
+Much more dramatic changes of $U/t$ are possible when going from 3$d$ to 4$d$ transition metal oxides, which can be achieved by replacing Ni with Pd \cite{PhysRevMaterials.2.104803,10.3389/fphy.2021.810394,Motoaki2019,Kitatani2020}.
+Here, we study this possibility on a quantitative level.
+We show that a one-band description is justified for palladates, and make a prediction of the superconducting phase diagram which can be tested in experiment. }